Developer Platform

 npm install @anthropic-ai/sdk @anthropic-ai/mcp-client

-TypeScript agent using CoreMethods MCP
+TypeScript agent with OAuth 2.0 and MCP

 typescript